 In 2008 Tiger Mask continued having success in New Japan.
 In the Best of the Super Jr. Tournament, Tiger Mask won his block but lost to eventual winner Wataru Inoue in the semi-finals.
 In July New Japan had a IWGP Jr. Heavyweight Title Tournament to crown a new champion as Inoue had vacated the title.
 Tiger Mask defeated Ryusuke Taguchi, AKIRA, and Prince Devitt to win the championship for the 4th time.
 He did not have any successful defenses before his title match with Low Ki on September 21st, and Low Ki would score the big upset to take away Tiger Mask's title.
 On December 7th, Tiger Mask confronted Low Ki and he will receive a re-match in 2009.

-Tiger Mask wasted no time in re-winning his IWGP Jr. Heavyweight Championship, as on January 4th he defeated Low Ki to win the belt for the fifth time.
+Tiger Mask wasted no time in re-winning his IWGP Jr. Heavyweight Championship in 2009, as on January 4th he defeated Low Ki to win the belt for the fifth time.